hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 ### Terminal

 While looking at a lot of other peoples configurations, I realized a lot of other people using [iTerm2][ITERM2].
-However, Since I used Linux rather than OS X, I have to use another terminal: [urxvt][URXVT].
-It doesn't have the fancy GUI that iTerm2 has to configure the terminal which is fine for normal use since I don't have to change options much once I have found a comfortable configuration.
+However, since I used Linux rather than OS X, I have to use another terminal: [urxvt][URXVT].
+It doesn't have the fancy GUI that iTerm2 has to configure the terminal, which is fine for normal use since I don't have to change options much once I have found a comfortable configuration.
 But I use a small font on a dark background, which is not great for presentations.
 To rectify this I use gnome-terminal and gvim (gnome-vim) which have been set up with a large font and light background.

+## TL;DR

+I have a pretty cool configuration.

 [STATE]:https://github.com/hockeybuggy/dotfiles/tree/533ddd69f50f7ac16d37a79fc0ae347a44abf754